mnot/I-D/variant/draft.md

 Senders SHOULD consistently send `Variant` on all cacheable (as per {{!RFC7234}}, Section 3) responses for a resource, since its absence will trigger caches to fall back to `Vary` processing.

+Likewise, servers MUST send the `Content-*` response headers nominated by `Variants` when sending that header.

 ## Defining Content Negotiation Using Variants

 To be usable with Variants, proactive content negotiation mechanisms need to be specified to take advantage of it.
 Specifically, they:

-* MUST define a request header field that advertises the clients preferences or capabilities, whose field-name SHOULD begin with "Accept-"
+* MUST define a request header field that advertises the clients preferences or capabilities, whose field-name SHOULD begin with "Accept-".
-* MUST define a response header field that indicates the result of selection, whose field-name SHOULD begin with "Content-" and whose field-value SHOULD be a token
+* MUST define a response header field that indicates the result of selection, whose field-name SHOULD begin with "Content-" and whose field-value SHOULD be a token.
-* MUST define a way for selecting a result, given a request header field value.
+* MUST define an algorithm for selecting a result, given a request header field value.
+It MUST return an ordered list of selected responses, given the incoming request, a list of selected responses, and the list of available values from `Variants`.

 {{backports}} fulfils these requirements for some existing proactive content negotiation mechanisms in HTTP.

-## Cache Behaviour
+## Cache Behaviour {#cache}

 Caches that implement the `Variants` header field and the relevant semantics of the field-name it contains can use that knowledge to either select an appropriate stored representation, or forward the request if no appropriate representation is stored.

-They do so by running the defined algorithm to normalise the relevant request header field to a value, which they can then either locate in their cache or fetch from the origin server.
+They do so by running this algorithm (or its functional equivalent) upon receiving a request, `incoming-request`:

+1. Let `selected-responses` be a list of the stored responses suitable for reuse as defined in {{!RFC7234}} Section 4, excepting the requirement to calculate a secondary cache key.
+2. Order `selected-responses` by the "Date" header field, most recent to least recent.
+3. If the freshest (as per {{!RFC7234}}, Section 4.2) has one or more `Variants` header field(s):
-The information in the `Variants` header field is usable so long as the response that conveyed it remains fresh (as per {{!RFC7234}}, Section 4.2).
-Caches SHOULD use the most recent response's `Variant` field-value(s), but MAY use older ones as long as they are still fresh.
+   1. Select one member of `selected-responses` and let its "Variants" header field-value(s) be `Variants`.
+This SHOULD be the most recent response, but MAY be from an older one as long as it is still fresh.
+   2. For each `variant` in `Variants`:
+      1. If the `field-name` corresponds to the response header field identified by a content negotiation mechanism that the implementation supports:
+         1. Let `available-values` be a list containing all `available-value` for the `variant`.
+         2. Let `selected-responses` be the result of running the algorithm defined by the content negotiation mechanism with `incoming-request`, `selected-responses` and `available-values`.
+         3. Remove the content negotiation's identified request header field-name from the "Vary" header field of each member of `selected-responses`, if present.
+4. Process any member of `selected-responses` that has a "Vary" response header field whose field-value still contains one or more `field-name`s, removing that members if it does not match (as per {{!RFC7234}}, Section 4.1).
+5. Return the first member of `selected-responses`.
+If `selected-responses` is empty, return `null`.

+This algorithm will either return the appropriate stored response to use, or `null` if the cache needs to forward the request towards the origin server.

 ### Relationship to Vary